-We are fortunate to have the occasion to spend time talking to the great folks at Kananaskis Public Safety and Kananaskis Emergency Services.
+We are fortunate to have the occasion to spend time talking to the great folks at Kananaskis Mountain Rescue and Kananaskis Emergency Services.
 Any chat with them invariably turns to accidents they respond to, and we’re always curious about how incidents can be prevented or better managed.
 They have repeatedly told us that most emergency situations they have to deal with could be prevented (or at least, their impact substantially lessened) by three simple steps:

 - Wearing correct footwear, especially in the summer;